Physics Lab Equipment

 Introduction

-This experimental apparatus is designed to study the work function of a metal based on the thermionic emission principle in a vacuum diode tube.
-In this method, the cathode metal is heated to a sufficiently high temperature to enable free electrons to escape from the metal surface.
-The number of electrons emitted depends upon the temperature.
-The higher the temperature, the greater the emission of electrons.
+This experimental apparatus focuses on studying the work function of metals using the principle of thermionic emission in a vacuum diode tube.
+In this method, the cathode metal is heated to a sufficiently high temperature, enabling free electrons to escape from its surface.
+The rate of electron emission increases with temperature.

-By placing an ideal diode tube (vacuum tube) in a magnetic field which is perpendicular to the electron field, the motion of electrons emitted from the cathode will be exerted by Lorentz force to form a spiral track.
-When the Lorentz force is strong enough, the electrons will not reach the anode, so no current is output from the diode.
-This way, the output of the diode is controlled by magnetization current, which is the principle of a magnetron tube.
-The charge-mass ratio (e/m), i.e. specific charge of electron, can be derived from parameters applied to the magnetron tube.
+When an ideal vacuum diode tube is placed in a magnetic field perpendicular to the electron field, the emitted electrons experience a Lorentz force, causing them to follow a spiral trajectory.
+If the Lorentz force is strong enough, the electrons are prevented from reaching the anode, resulting in zero output current.
+This process demonstrates the principle of a magnetron tube.
+The charge-to-mass ratio (e/m), or specific charge of the electron, can then be calculated using the parameters of the magnetron tube.

 Using this apparatus, students can:

-2. Understand the concept of work function of a metal
+2. Grasp the concept of the work function of a metal.

-4. Understand magnetron principle and determine charge-mass ratio (e/m) by magnetron
+4. Understand the principle of the magnetron and determine the charge-to-mass ratio (e/m) of electrons.

-The instruction manual contains experimental configurations, principles, step-by-step instructions, and examples of experiment results.
-Please click Experiment Theory and Contents to find more information about this apparatus.
+The instruction manual provides detailed experimental configurations, theoretical principles, step-by-step guidance, and examples of experiment results.
+For additional information, please click Experiment Theory and Contents to learn more about this apparatus.

 Specifications